-As we explain in Chapter 5 of Why Beautiful People Have More Daughters (“Some Things Are More Important Than Money: The Evolutionary Psychology of the Family”), taller parents are more likely to have sons than shorter parents are.
+As we explain in Chapter 5 of Why Beautiful People Have More Daughters, taller parents are more likely to have sons than shorter parents are.
 So the excess boys born during and immediately after the World Wars might be a consequence of the fact that taller soldiers, who are more likely to have sons to begin with, are more likely to survive the war and return home, whereas shorter soldiers, who are more likely to have daughters, are less likely to survive the war and return home to have daughters.

-Now you may be asking yourself, “What difference can such a small height advantage -- slightly less than one inch -- possibly make?”
-Detailed calculations show, however, that the one-inch difference is more than twice as sufficient to account for all the excess boys born in the United Kingdom during and immediately after World War I. True, a one-inch increase in height only increases the odds of having a son by 5%.
-However, because so many men (nearly one-third of those between the ages of 15 and 40 in the UK) were mobilized during World War I, the 5% increase in the odds of having a son for the taller surviving soldiers translates into millions of excess boys.
+Now you may be asking yourself, “What difference can such a small height advantage — slightly less than one inch — possibly make?”
+Detailed calculations show that the one-inch difference is more than twice as sufficient to account for all the excess boys born in the United Kingdom during and immediately after World War I. True, a one-inch increase in height only increases the odds of having a son by 5 percent.
+However, because so many men (nearly one-third of those between the ages of 15 and 40 in the UK) were mobilized during World War I, the 5 percent increase in the odds of having a son for the taller surviving soldiers translates into millions of excess boys.
 It is more than sufficient to account for the entire “returning solder effect” in the UK after World War I.

 This explanation for why more boys than usual are born during and after wars raises a further question: Why are taller soldiers more likely to survive wars?
 I will speculate on this question in my next post.